 Another oddity is that people measure their “times and seasons” by it.
 Honestly, I think this is Shad thoughtlessly lifting a phrase from Genesis 1, where the heavenly bodies are “given for times and seasons” but that brings me nicely to the other problem I have with the Plummet is its aforementioned use as a stand-in for the day-night cycle which I guess I’ll examine now because unlike in the real world:

-This blueshift theory has difficulties of its own, as the longer wavelengths would be very prone to edge diffraction.
+Yet, the blueshift theory poses challenges, as the longer wavelengths would be very prone to edge diffraction.
 It could be a neat effect, giving many-pass images a rainbow halo of low frequency diffracted light.
 Though, if light just magically doesn’t diffuse in air, it could also just as easily magically not diffract as well.
 Personally, I prefer less contrivances, but if these are the contrivances we have to live with, that’s fine.
 As I’ll discuss later, light is tied into the magic system of Everfall, so I don’t think it’s a stretch to accept that light itself has properties and behaviors in Everfall that we wouldn’t normally expect.

-The difficulty, as with so many of these other quibbles, is that Shad has artlessly belabored us with explicit narration explaining many of the aspects of Everfall.
+The recurring issue, is that Shad has artlessly belabored us with explicit narration explaining many of the aspects of Everfall.
 He leaves almost nothing to the reader, baldly telling us how things work.
 As a result, when details are left out, it feel more like a result of insufficient thought than intentional mysteries left for the reader to discover on reflection.
 If the narration were more subtle, I could congratulate Shad on portraying a fully realized setting, hinting at enough depth to satisfy a careful reader.
 As it is, I must sadly demure such compliments.

-So, we’ve arrived at a possible theory of the sun in Everfall.
+We now have a plausible theory for Everfall’s sun.
 Light doesn’t diffuse at all, and gradually increases in frequency as it passes repeatedly through the Barrier.
 This explains all the observed phenomena in Everfall, except that THE SKY IS BLUE AND HAZY!
 While still very near the Barrier, Daylen looks down to see the land below “barely visible through the clouds and the blue haze of the air.”
 I’m at a loss.
 If the land is barely visible through the haze, the sun should be greatly blurred from the surface.
 And if the sky is blue, then light diffuses in the atmosphere similarly to real life.
 We’re back to this whole thing being a crock of nonsense, including the Shadowlands not existing at all.

 So, the Sun and the clouds are both broken in Everfall, and entirely without reason!
 It would have been fixable if SotC didn’t clobber us with the technical exposition!
 Stop telling us how things work!
 Okay?
 Okay!

 We read of “trees” which have “stumps” and “trunks” and “branches” but this is all generic enough to indicate the flat fan-like growth we would expect rather than the more domed or conical terrestrial forms.
-Unlike in our world, where plants grow toward the light as the simplest best strategy for gathering light, in Everfall the optimal strategy would be to grow at right-angles to the light, to intercept the maximum illumination.
+In Everfall, unlike our world where plants lean towards the light, the ideal strategy is to grow perpendicular to the light for maximum exposure.
 I would expect all plants would grow at a 45 degree angle, upward and southward.
 As above, they would be broad and flat.
 Weeding would be greatly simplified, as you would only need to clear the sunward side of the plant.
 Propagation would be an interesting challenge, as seedlings wouldn’t do well at all in the shade of their parent plant if dropped straight down, and if they grew up north of the parent and shaded it out, that’s a wash as well.
 I guess they would flower east and west?
 Or have really long stalks that reach far enough North and South that there wouldn’t be much shadow overlap?

 Farms would prefer furrows in east-west lines, and would be evenly spaced to reach maturity just as the northern row’s shadow reached the southern row.
 Depending on the height of the plants (we read of a “shrubby field” so waist high seems plausible), this would lead to rather wider furrows than we are accustomed to on Earth.

-But there’s another problem, a deeper one that doesn’t appear fixable by purely thermal Barrier-mediated seasons.
+However, there lies an intrinsic challenge not addressed by mere thermal Barrier-mediated seasons.
 On earth, and in the latitudes normally associated with the vaguely medieval cultures that Everfall seems to evoke, there is a growing season when the days are long, and a fallow season when the days are short.
 Fields are plowed at the beginning of the growing season in order to keep weeds down, and most of the regular crops that are grown in fields are annuals, which die off in the fall.
 But in Everfall there is no winter, and not even night, just a perpetual early-summer noon.
 “Annual” crops (including grasses) would never develop under these conditions.
 Farmers would tend orchards or vineyards (we read of wine in Everfall) instead of fields.
 And even then, without seasonal variations in light, the “trees” would bear fruit on a continual basis, just as the tropical banana does on earth.
 There are “plows” in Everfall (darkstone or animal powered) but these would likely only be employed when planting a newly cleared plot.
 Farmers “working” the land without the annual die-off would work much more like managing a tropical plantation than a temperate patchwork of fields.
 The uniformly irrigated climate from world wrapping (mountain ranges can cast no rain shadow when the moisture drops straight down) combined with the day without winter or night seem to indicate the countryside would be covered with jungle instead of the semi-arid grassland that is described.

-Along the same tropical theme, we might expect the animal life of Everfall to draw more inspiration from rain-forests than taiga.
+Building on the tropical theme, Everfall’s animal life likely mirrors rainforests more than taigas.
 We read of wild dogs and wolves.
 Not a strong start, as these general purpose scavengers of grassy plains do poorly among the deep ecological niches and consummate specialists of the equatorial apex biomes.
 There is something called a “grif” which merits no further mention and therefore bears no further examination.
 Birds are mentioned twice in passing, but with no details.
 One would imagine that huge winged gliding creatures, like the mythical Roc or the all-too-real albatross would flourish in a sky-filled world, but if they do, the narrative gives no hint of them.
 There is no mention of cats, and almost none of cattle.
 “Two milking cows” (why not “dairy cows”?) make an appearance, and there is once a horse-drawn cart, but there is otherwise no mention of grazing wildlife.
 Given the soundly European flavor to the examples of animals, I’m prepared to call out this aspect as well to be insufficiently thought through.
 There is also a mention of an “ivory-key” piano which implies, if not elephants, at least large tusked animals of some sort.

 But what about dragons?
 Drakes exist, we learn, but (as Daylen informs us in ever-irritatingly authorial tones) they are herbivores, and live on “shrubs that grow on the underside of the continent.”
 So, we’re back to plants now I guess.
 What is this fascination with shrubs?
 If they hang from the underside of the continent, the most obvious form would be the vine, not the bush.
 And, hang on, this is still the section about light!
 The underside of the continent should be in constant deep shadow!
 If plants grew there at all, one might expect them to form thick deep green mats like moss.
 I’m imagining an upside-down kelp forest, which seems to fit nicely.
 Hopefully the drakes that graze among them have darkstone talons that they can sheathe to perch in mid-air like bats.
 You can have that one for free Shad.